Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 So, do some ABX testing and decide for yourself.

-Be aware though,
-encoding a lossy audio-track with a lossless codec will result in the same lossy audio-track.
+Encoding a lossy audio-track with a lossless one is a monumentally stupid idea.
-It will require a lot more bitrate though.
+Lossless Audio Codecs are not magic.
+They can't generate infomation that has been lost by the lossy audio compression.
+You will still get the same lossy audio track but you will encode it with a lot more bitrate.

 ## MKVToolNix